NAACP: Search for Coppin State president lacks transparency

 The Board of Regents is the state governing body of the university system.
 The current president of Coppin State eaves June 30.

-System spokesman Mike Lurie says the system appreciates Lurie for encouraging community involvement in the search.
+System spokesman Mike Lurie says the system appreciates Little for encouraging community involvement in the search.

 Information from: The Baltimore Sun, http://www.baltimoresun.com

-Note: This story has been corrected to show the system spokesman was referring to Little in the last paragraph.